Tedcharlesbrown/HAPpy/README.md

   - Append HAP to version name *preserves version tags*
   - Advanced Options
     - Choose between `HAP`, `HAP ALPHA`, and `HAP Q`
-    - Sizing, `SCALE` and `PAD`
+    - Sizing, `Stretch` and `Pad`
       - The HAP codec must be divisible by 4
-      - If the input video is not divisible by 4, the input will be scaled up or padded with black
+      - If the input video is not divisible by 4, the input will be stretched up or padded with black
     - Create Proxys **NOT YET IMPLEMENTED**
       - Will create 4 proxys at `1/2`, `1/4`, `1/8`, and `1/16` resolutions